Interactive Art: Our Story

-A window honoring Congolese rape survivors, from half a world away, and seven-foot pillars portraying the stories of courageous refugee women prompted several ArtPrize 2012 visitors to confide their own rape stories.
-In those tender moments, Courage Ablaze helped facilitate small steps towards healing.
+The next year, a window with names honoring Congolese rape survivors, from half a world away, and seven-foot pillars portraying the stories of courageous refugee women prompted several visitors to confide their own rape stories.
+In those tender moments, Courage Ablaze helped facilitate small healing steps.

 Visitors were invited to write a note for children in need and to hang it on the wall for Pamela's Wing and a Prayer installation in 2013.
 She prepared 20,000 vellum cards.
-To her astonishment when all the vellum cards had been used, visitors started posting her business cards on the wall.
-“ArtPrize visitors' desire to participate in the healing process couldn't be stopped,” said Pamela.
-“They created their own pathway to respond to the work.”
+To her astonishment all the vellum cards were quickly used and visitors started posting her business cards on the wall.
+“The visitors' desire to participate in the healing process couldn't be stopped,” says Pamela.
+“They created their own pathway to respond.”

 You can get involved with your donation